How do you become a Deacon?

 There is another part of candidacy that is not often mentioned, and I think it is equally important.
 At some point the word gets out in our parish that we are a candidate, and we are suddenly “volunteered” for everything going on in the parish.
 Yes, of course we still have a family, and a job, and have added all this time studying, but surely we have time to teach RCIA right?
 How about CCD?
 Would we like to talk at then youth group this week?
 While it is very time consuming, this really is extremely educational.
 Getting to know our parish from the inside out is a powerful experience.
 I am often amazed at how many people are involved in parish ministry.
 It is truly part of the education.

 In our last year as a candidate, things get rather serious.
 Ordination is eminent, and we begin learning the really practical stuff, how to give a homily, how to serve at Mass, the stuff that says really loudly, “This is happening soon.”
-The rites speed up too, on month your are made a lector, a few months later, an acolyte, and soon, ordination follows.
+The rites speed up too, one month your are made a lector, a few months later, an acolyte, and soon, ordination follows.

 Finally comes ordination, where the bishop confers Holy Orders through the laying of hands.
 This Rite is not unlike a marriage, and carries the same weight.
 We are sworn to obedience, sworn to faithfulness, sworn to certain prayers, and given charge of the Gospel.
 It is such a moving event that for me to cover it faithfully would demand this entire site, not a mere article.
 It is a most wondrous day, and I highly recommend you go to one if you have never been.

 I have received many questions on exactly HOW you become a deacon.
 This is answered quite simply: Call your diocesan office, the chancery, and they will tell you.
 Every diocese is different, so only they know.
+I just don’t have the answer to that question.